microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

-# Azure Synapse Manufacturing Setup Guide
+# DREAM Demo in a Box Setup Guide

 **Contents**